-One man, TBoneTheOriginal, exposed himself to all kinds of intimate questions and attracted considerable attention after he threw a post up on Reddit last January titled “I have no buttcrack.”
+One man, TBoneTheOriginal, exposed himself to all kinds of intimate questions and attracted considerable attention after he wrote a post on Reddit last January titled "I have no buttcrack."
 The post included a picture of the jagged scar where a plastic surgeon sewed his butt cheeks together.
-The operation was necessary, he told curious readers, because several cysts below his tailbone were so severe that the doctor couldn’t just cut them out and let the wounds heal.
+The operation was necessary, he told curious readers, because several cysts below his tailbone were so severe that the doctor couldn't just cut them out and let the wounds heal.
 They had to be sealed shut.
 The condition, known as pilonidal cysts, is thought to be caused by loose hairs that push into the skin and become infected, causing painful boils.

-I contacted TBone, who only wants to be identified as Tim because the internet is full of “weirdos,” to find out why he made his condition known on Reddit, what he thinks of Obamacare, and most importantly, how he poops.
-We had to communicate via email because Tim said he had bronchitis (can someone please give this poor man some vitamins?), but he did manage to take a picture of his derrière while holding a paper with “VICE” written on it, just to prove he’s not talking out his ass.
+I contacted TBone, who only wants to be identified as Tim because the internet is full of "weirdos," to find out why he made his condition known on Reddit, what he thinks of Obamacare, and, most importantly, how he poops.
+We had to communicate via email because Tim said he had bronchitis (can someone please give this poor man some vitamins?), but he did manage to take a picture of his derrière while holding a paper with "VICE" written on it, just to prove he's not talking out of his ass.